 The first big fish I ever caught started dragging me away with it.
 So my daddy picked me and the catfish up and threw us both in the boat.
 The biggest one I’ve ever caught was 56 pounds.

 My dad’s had his fingers broken, and I’ve been cut up, but nothing serious.
 I’ve got some good scars.
 I’ve been bitten a ton of times—getting bit is the fun part of catching them.
 I use the hashtag #getbit.

-Q: You hunt, fish, noodle, bowfish, a little bit of everything…who got you into outdoor sports?
+You hunt, fish, noodle, bowfish, a little bit of everything.
+Who got you into outdoor sports?

 I couldn’t do it!
 I’d have to do deer hunting and noodling depending on the season.
 During deer season, hunting is my favorite.
 But if it’s May or June, I’m noodling.

-Q: You have 442,000 Instagram followers.
+You have one million Instagram followers.
 How does social media fit in your life?